AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/authenticate_to_acp_tutorial/authenticate_to_acp_tutorial.md

 ### 2.3.
 Authentication For Each Session

 The end goal is to generate your `{ACCESS_TOKEN}` which will be used to authenticate your API calls.
-The access token is added into the authorization header in every API call you make in the Adobe Cloud Platform.
+The access token is added into the authorization header in every API call you make to Adobe Cloud Platform.
 This action will need to be done every-time the access token expires which is every 24 hours.

 #### 2.3.1.
 Create JWT